Taaitaaiger/jlrs/README.md

 You can enable all features except `debug`, `i686`, `windows`, `no-link` and `yggdrasil` by enabling the `full` feature.
 If you don't want to enable any runtimes either, you can use `full-no-rt`.

+## Environment variables

+It's possible to override certain defaults of jlrs and Julia by setting environment variables.
+Many of the environment variables mentioned [here](https://docs.julialang.org/en/v1/manual/environment-variables/) should apply to applications that use jlrs as well, but this is mostly untested.

+Several additional environment variables can be set which only affect applications that use jlrs.

+- `JLRS_CORE_VERSION=major.minor.patch`
+Installs the set version of JlrsCore before loading it.

+- `JLRS_CORE_REVISION=rev`
+Installs the set revision of JlrsCore before loading it.

+- `JLRS_CORE_REPO=repo-url`
+Can be used with `JLRS_CORE_REVISION` to set the repository JlrsCore will be downloaded from.

+- `JLRS_CORE_NO_INSTALL=...`
+Don't install JlrsCore, its value is ignored.

+`JLRS_CORE_NO_INSTALL` takes priority over `JLRS_CORE_REVISION`, which takes priority over `JLRS_CORE_VERSION`.